Controller Manager

 Parameters

-Define which hardware components should be activated when controller manager is started.
+Map of parameters for controlled lifecycle management of hardware components.
 The names of the components are defined as attribute of

 <ros2_control>